SadafAhmed1/Jivo-Ecom_App/replit.md

 The application is built as a full-stack solution with a React frontend and Express backend, designed to replace manual data entry processes with an automated, API-driven system.
 Currently focused on Platform PO management with plans to expand to distributor POs, secondary sales tracking, and inventory management.

+**Recent Major Update (August 2025):** Implemented unified PO upload system that supports all vendor formats through a single interface with preview and review workflow.

 ## User Preferences

 Preferred communication style: Simple, everyday language.